epinio/epinio/CONTRIBUTING.md

 ## Sign Your Commits

 A sign-off is a line at the end of the explanation for a commit.
-All commits must to be signed.
+All commits have to be signed.
 Your signature certifies that you wrote the patch or otherwise have the right to contribute the material.
 When you sign-off you agree to the following rules
 (from [developercertificate.org](https://developercertificate.org/)):